pigeon-la-profe/captaink/README.md

 Rom image file is also intended to be use in emulators.
 It can be used also in real MSX machines, flashing rom cartridges.

 The MSX-BASIC game uses as more memory available in the machine.
 For this reason it is needed to maintain pushed the CRTL key during the machine startup.
+This is not needed for the rom version of the game.